-Thursday 23 February 2017 — This is over seven years old.
+Thursday 23 February 2017 — This is almost eight years old.
 Be careful.

 In my last blog post, A tale of two exceptions, I laid out the long drawn-out process of trying to get a certain exception to make tests skip in my test runner.
 I ended on a solution I liked at the time.